taimur-git/paragon/mkdocs/docs/installation.md

 You can preview the production build with `npm run preview`.

-You can preview the database at port:5555 with `npx prisma studio`.
+You can preview the database at port:5555 with `npm run db`.

-You can create an ERD of the database with `npx prisma generate`.
+You can create an ERD of the database with `npm run erd`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Testing

+To run some test cases: `npm run test` or `npm run test:ui`